Don't get me wrong, being a Mother rocks! but not in that "it's all perfect and I love it every single moment of my existence" kind of way.

 After a short while, I got really sick of myself - which I am sure is not hard to imagine when you think about being parented 24/7 without a break for coffee!
 Even a coffee break had the Parent there reminding me that I was wasting time and I needed to do this quickly so that I could get on with tidying up or being a Mother!!!

 As the saying goes,

 "Change only occurs when the pain of staying the same becomes too great"

 I am so relieved it finally did!
 After just about destroying my sense of self, my relationship with my children, my relationship with my husband and becoming way too uptight and Parent-like for friends (who stuck by me nonetheless - god love em!)
-I realised that all this Parenting was leaving no time to be the Adult Sarah.
-And that while I was being Parent Sarah a huge amount of the time, I was also switching to Child Sarah when it all become too much.
+I realised that all this Parenting was leaving no time to be the Adult.
+And that while I was being Parent a huge amount of the time, I was also switching to Child when it all become too much.

 Now I Parent the children - but not anywhere near as much as I used to.
 Now I spend more time as the Adult and very little time as the Child.
 And boy do I enjoy life more!